 Eight manual demining techniques were compared in terms of speed, safety to the deminer, safety to the end-user, comfort and confidence.
 These methods were:

-- standard metal-detector use with signal-investigation tools
+- standard metal-detector use with signal-investigation tools;

-- standard metal-detector use with magnet attached to signal-investigation tools
+- standard metal-detector use with magnet attached to signal-investigation tools;

-- standard metal-detector use with signal-investigation tools and a “magnet Brush-rake”
+- standard metal-detector use with signal-investigation tools and a “magnet Brush-rake”;

-- area-excavation using an enxada (mattock) and conventional investigation tools
+- area-excavation using an enxada (mattock) and conventional investigation tools;

-- area-excavation using a conventional garden spade and conventional investigation tools
+- area-excavation using a conventional garden spade and conventional investigation tools;

-- area-excavation using an NPA excavator and conventional investigation tools
+- area-excavation using an NPA excavator and conventional investigation tools;

-- area-excavation using a rake-based system (REDS)
+- area-excavation using a rake-based system (REDS); and

-- prodding, using standard low-friction prodder and conventional investigation tools
+- prodding, using standard low-friction prodder and conventional investigation tools.

 The trial area was set up with identical test lanes from which all undergrowth had been removed.
 The lanes contained concealed mine surrogates that accurately reflected the size and detector signature (to the Minelab F1A4 that was used) of Type 72 AP blast and GYATA-64 AP blast mines.
 Randomly placed in a manner that ensured that the deminers did not know how many were in an area, the surrogate mines included a witness plate on the top surface to record damage that occurred during their recovery.

 The trials compared entire systems, not just the tool variations.
 The systems included area-marking and internal QA from the supervisors of the deminers.
-For all systems, the required clearance depth was the Mozambique National standard of 13cm.
+For all systems, the required search and clearance depth was the Mozambique National standard of 13cm.

 In a heavily fragmented area, the most efficient method of clearance was using a metal-detector and a magnet Brush-rake.
 The use of signal-investigation tools that included a magnetic attachment was the next fastest.
 The use of a magnet Brush-rake in areas with cut vegetation or leaf litter might have given an even greater speed advantage.